POLICY COUNSEL

 Some, like Jefferson, rejected most religion but still believed it necessary to the success of the new republic.
 Others, such as John Adams, Alexander Hamilton, and George Washington emphasized biblical faith and reason together, the primary source of the virtue and morality vital to their experiment in self-government.

-John Adams, our second president, made the striking statement that “the doctrine of human equality is founded entirely in the Christian doctrine that we are all children of the same Father, all accountable to Him for our conduct to one another, all equally bound to respect one another.”
-Further, Adams wrote, the Constitution “was made only for a moral and religious people.
-It is wholly inadequate for the government of any other.”
+John Adams made the striking statement that “the doctrine of human equality is founded entirely in the Christian doctrine that we are all children of the same Father, all accountable to him for our conduct to one another, all equally bound to respect one another….”

 In sum, the Founders’ wisdom was broad and deep.
 At its heart was a high view of Judeo-Christian religion that encompassed both faith and reason.
 The result was unprecedented in history, and it has until recently remained so.